sp18-interns/bhavesh-intern/6  june 2022/README.md

 ## First Half
 - 🔄 JavaPractice
 - 🔄 AmazonBook
-	- Facing error while run a project.. try to slove errors.
+	- Facing error while run a project.. try to solve errors.
-	- try to write a api for addRole.
+	-  write a api for addRole.

 ### Videos